-Postdoctoral research fellows - Machine learning for mapping fiber architectures in the brain
+Postdoctoral research fellow at Harvard Medical School - Machine learning for mapping fiber architectures in the brain

-We are seeking talented and driven postdoctoral fellows to develop the next generation of ML methods for inferring fiber architectures and connectional anatomy from diffusion MRI.
-The fellows will work at the intersection of the FreeSurfer development team and the Connectome 2.0 team that is building the next-generation Connectom scanner.
+We are seeking a talented and driven postdoctoral fellow to develop ML tools for segmenting fibers in histological data or for inferring fiber architectures from diffusion MRI.
 The position offers the opportunity to collaborate with the Martinos Center’s leading experts in MRI analysis, acquisition, and clinical applications, and to join the vibrant neuroimaging community of Boston.

 The fellows will have access to unique datasets that include post mortem diffusion MRI and microscopic-resolution optical imaging in humans or tracer injections in macaques.
 Potential projects include: